-Where required the dose will be up- or down-titrated at clinician discretion, at trial visits and if the patient contacts the trial team regarding side effects.
-The indication for dose adjustments will be experience of known drug related adverse events; recorded using Common Toxicology maximise clinical benefit with appropriate up titration.
+Where required the dose will be up- or down- titrated at clinician discretion, at trial visits and if the patient contacts the trial team regarding side effects.
+The indication for dose adjustments will be experience of known drug related adverse events; recorded using Common Terminology Criteria for Adverse Events (CTCAE) version 5.0 (see below).
+This method is intended to maximise clinical benefit with appropriate up titration.